 What are the requirements for starting a business in the Netherlands or setting up as a freelancer?
 This guide explains how to start a business in the Netherlands as a foreigner.

-If you’re considering starting a business in the Netherlands, it's important to be aware of the different business types, find valid immigration advice, and get the appropriate self-employment Dutch work permit.
+If you’re considering starting a business in the Netherlands, it’s important to be aware of the different business types, find valid immigration advice, and get the appropriate self-employment Dutch work permit.
+It’s good to know the different types of companies in the Netherlands, and legal experts at Blenheim Advocaten can help advise you on what steps are necessary to make you a Dutch business owner, and what are the local requirements for business administration.

 Over all, freelance work and self-employment remain quite popular in the Netherlands.
 The Dutch freelance market has remained strong in recent years, sparking the government to implement a new Dutch start-up visa to set up a business in the Netherlands.
 Opening a company in Netherlands is not difficult, as long as you can comply with certain rules and regulations.